clarencew0083/recSystem/README.md

   - Two datasets are included in this package
       - math\_placement.csv - response: courseSuccess
       - urine.csv - response: r

+View documentaion of recommend function for an example.

 Any dataset with a categorical response should work as well.